AI Smarter Than Man, and Cancer!

 Currently, cancer prognosis is often predicted with only generic variables like tumor location and tissue type.
 This approach is not suited for cancer patients who have unique medical conditions.

-Artificial Intelligence (AI) has developed a treatment for cancer in 30 days
+In just 30 days, Artificial Intelligence (AI) has created a cancer treatment.

-Researchers have developed an artificial intelligence (AI) tool that can predict a cancer patient’s survival rate by reading their doctor’s notes.
+Scientists have created an AI tool capable of predicting a cancer patient’s survival rate by analyzing their doctor’s notes.
 The AI model identifies characteristics unique to each patient, and can accurately predict six-month, 36-month and 60-month survival rates with greater than 80 percent accuracy.

 It’s also being used to identify cancer-related drug targets, which could lead to new drug development.
 One example is a recent study that shows that AI can develop a treatment for hepatocellular carcinoma in just 30 days.

 It’s a significant step forward in cancer research, and will potentially help to speed up the discovery of new drugs.
 However, it will also come with some challenges.
 First, the process of drug discovery is often long and expensive.
-Second, it can be difficult to interpret the results of the research.
-Third, it’s difficult to ensure that the drugs that are developed have positive effects on patients.
+Additionally, understanding the research outcomes can be challenging.
+Furthermore, ensuring the beneficial impact of newly developed drugs on patients poses a significant difficulty.

 AI can predict a patient’s survival rate

 A recent study published in JAMA Network Open found that AI can predict a patient’s survival rate from data gleaned from their initial consultation with an oncologist.
-By using natural language processing, the model was able to predict survival at 6 months, 36 months, and 60 months, at least as well as prior models.
+Through the utilization of natural language processing, the model successfully predicted survival rates at 6 months, 36 months, and 60 months, demonstrating at least comparable performance to previous models.

 Cancer has made incredible progress in the past few decades, but many patients are still not cured.
 Even with new treatments such as immunotherapy and targeted therapy, there are many who aren’t sensitive enough to these treatments or who become resistant to them over time.